puckey/dance-tonite/src/components/About/content.md

 Each room is made from a single person’s choreography.
 The entire experience evolves over time with every new user contribution.

 ## Technology
-Dance Tonite previews one of the most exciting developments in Chrome, WebVR, letting anyone can take part in the experience.
-Built for the web, no apps or downloads are required.
+Dance Tonite previews one of the most exciting developments in Chrome, WebVR, allowing anyone to take part in the experience.
+It’s built for the Web—no apps or downloads required.

-This project is released open source.
+This project is open-source.
 [View source code](https://github.com/puckey/you-move-me).

 To learn more, watch this video or read the technical deep dive.